endink/Mediapipe4u-plugin/README.md

 Latest update: `20240520`

 - [new] :rainbow: Unreal Engine version **5.4** support, I skipped UE 5.3, I'm sorry for that.
 - [new] :rainbow: **Control Rig** supported (preview).
-Add a new animation blueprint node `ControlRigFromPose` that used to convert FW poses to Control Rig Blueprints pose.
+Add a new animation blueprint node `ControlRigFromPose` that used to convert FK poses to Control Rig Blueprints pose.
 - [new] :fire: Upgrade to latest goole mediapipe holistic task api, got better performace for holistic tracking.
 - [fix] #130: When packaging a game, the mediapipe model file is missing.
 - [improve] Optimize android performace, now Android platfrom can reach **15**-**20** fps (CPU: Qualcomm Snapdragon 870 ).